csmb20/calculus-and-algebra-problems-with-python/README.md

 <!--hide-->
-# Calculus and algebra in Python - Step by step guide
+# Calculus and linear algebra in Python - Step by step guide
 <!--endhide-->

 - Complete the problems using calculus, algebra and Python.